Trinfear/ML-Demonstration/README.md

 ## **Machine Learning Demonstrations**
 A set of Scripts demonstrating use cases and from-scratch examples of several common algorithms in machine learning and datascience.
+##### Use vs From Scratch
+the uses cases are meant to demonstrate knowledge of existing algorithms and the situations and types of data on which the algorithms are used.
+The from scratch examples are meant to demonstrate a strong understanding of the inner workings of the algorithms, and how they may work when being used as part of a broader project.
 ### Contents
+##### Decision Tree
+a supervised sorting algorithm, decision trees are easy to use and understand, and at times require less data preperation.
+They work well when there is data that is nonlinearly related.
+It can also be used on strings without requiring any form of embedding.
 ##### K Nearest Neighbors
 A supervised sorting algorithm, useful for finding which group of an already extant set of groups a new data point falls into
 ##### K Means